zgershuny/bball-collection/README.md

 Next Steps
   1. Finish implementing adding a new card
   2. Delete values in for tables except Card (card is done)
+  3. add search by brand, series, parallel, effect, and grading
-  3. Render the sales in the past month and week
+  4. Render the sales in the past month and week